 Always email a thank you after every job interview

-- They are one more chance to sell yourself as the best, most qualified person for the job.
+- They get your name in front of the hiring manager one more time, which is also another chance to sell yourself as the best, most qualified person for the job.

 - They show your ability to take in information (the interview) and provide feedback or new ideas about whatever problem or issue the company faces (why they need you).
 For example: “I thought about your concerns about how to handle xyz delivery issues, when I was a product manager at ABC corporation, we used………”

 So, your job interview thank you email guidelines are...

 (1) Send it--you will stand out in a great way.

 (2) Make it substantial by mentioning specific things you spoke about in the interview, and anything relevant that you forgot to mention in the interview.
 It sells you for the job one more time and communicates your enthusiasm and sincerity.